Tips on Maintaining a Healthy Learning Environment

 - Don't ask students about their performance on previous clerkships unless they are asking for career advice.

-Rule of common sense: don't ask a student any question that you would not want asked of you or that you would resent if this was a family member.
+Don't ask a student any question that you would not want asked of you or that you would resent if this was a family member.

-Although the above was written for students it is equally applicable for residents, fellows and graduate students.
+Although the above was written for students, it is equally applicable for residents, fellows and graduate students.

 We realize that teaching takes time.
 It is also fun and rejuvenating.
 Students and residents/fellows keep us current and are the future of medicine.
 Please keep our learning environment safe, healthy and educational at all times.